Anacaona (band): History

 Performing as a show band that played Mambo, Cha-cha-chá and Latin Jazz, Anacaona toured through South America in 1958 and appeared on radio and television as well as in theaters in Brazil, Uruguay, Argentina and Chile.
 Meanwhile, the revolutionaries led by Fidel Castro were on the move and had taken over when the band returned to Cuba.
 In 1962 Anacaona joined Cuba's National Council of Culture (Consejo Nacional de la Cultura) and later became part of the Ignacio Piñeiro state enterprise for traditional music.
 Although internationally the band faded from view, it remained very popular in Cuba and the original line-up continued to play until 1989.

 Revival

 The band was reorganized in 1989.
 The remaining five Castro sisters chose to leave the band, which is still active under the lead of Georgia and Dora Aguirre, the band's bassists.
 Since 1991 Anacaona has recorded several CDs and performed in more than 20 countries, including the United States, Canada and China.
 On the occasion of the band's 85th anniversary it toured Cuba in 2017.

 Books

 Alicia Castro's Queens of Havana: The Amazing Adventures of the Legendary Anacaona, Cuba's First All-Girl Dance Band (Grove Press, 2007) is a history of the band which concentrates on the band's early period.
 The British edition is titled Anacaona: The Adventures of Cuba's Most Famous All-Girl Orchestra.
+Margarita Engle's Drum Dream Girl: How One Girl's Courage Changed Music tells the story of Millo's childhood and her experience as a drummer in Anacaona.